Emmy

 At that age, kids have lessons with their parents.
 Thus, I never really experimented "throwing" a child in a pool.
 Most children at that age will drown like a rock you throw in a lake.
 Still, some kids will tend to be more "flottable" and will be able to float the first time.
 Other will just, yes, learn to float though some will never really be able.
 It's almost a talent to be able too!

-What's the best tip you ever got?The number varies.
+What was the raciest sculpture you ever made?The number varies.
 It can go to three to ten swimmers.
 It can sometime be hard to keep an eye of every of my "students".
 I try to position myself to see them all and I never have students behind my back so I know they're not in difficulties without me knowing.
 I almost make sure they always have an hand on the poolside.
 Overall, with good rules and technics, it is not too hard to keep an eye of every and each of my students.

 I can't really say the exact number, but I know it isn't big.
 When an accident happens, I usually call for the help of the nearest lifeguard.
 Because I am working as a swim instructor and not a lifeguard, I can't really give all my attention to one person.
 Though, when it's only a little accident such as a falling or a little wound I take care of it myself.
 If something really big would happen, I'd probably evacuate my group of the pool.